jimmyeao/Google-Bookmarks-Manager-for-GPOs/README.md

 # Google Bookmarks Manager for GPOs

-This is a dead simple app for editing bookmarks deployed through GPOs for google chrome.
+This is a dead simple app for editing bookmarks deployed through GPOs for google chrome and/or Edge.
 Copy what you have, go to import and paste in, then add or remove as necessary then export to a single line file or the clipboard ready for pasting back in to the gpo
 ![image](https://github.com/user-attachments/assets/e24eb62b-dc4d-4a9b-a2e9-d47e27cc1a21)

 Features: